walmartlabs/concord-website/docs/api/role.md

 # {{ page.title }}

-Roles group permissions to projects and other aspects and can be assigned to users via LDAP mappings.
+Roles group [permissions](../getting-started/security.html#permissions) and can be assigned to users via LDAP mappings.

 The REST API provides support for a number of operations: